-In recent years, NDEQ received an increasing number of applications from business and industry for air quality construction permits to build new or expand current business ventures across the state, including ethanol plants, power plants, and grain processing facilities.
-That trend changed during FY09 and continued in FY10.
-While we have had fewer construction permits to process, the slowdown in applications has allowed permit writers in the construction permit program to help out with processing operating permits (see discussion below).
+During FY06-08, NDEQ received an increasing number of applications from business and industry for air quality construction permits to build new or expand current business ventures across the state, including ethanol plants, power plants, and grain processing facilities.
+That trend changed during FY09 and continued through FY11.